ansys/openapi-common/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Kerberos authentication should be supported wherever the MIT or Heimdal Kerberos client
 can be installed.
-The library has been tested on the platforms listed below.
-If you manage
+The OpenAPI Common library has been tested on the platforms listed below.
-to use it on another platform, consider contributing installation steps for your platform
+If you manage to use it on another platform, consider contributing installation steps for
-by making a pull request.
+your platform by making a pull request.

 Ubuntu 20.04
 ============

 Ubuntu requires the Python module ``gssapi`` to be built from source.
 This requires the
-Kerberos headers, Python headers for the version of Python that you are using and a
+Kerberos headers, Python headers for the version of Python that you are using, and a
 supported compiler.
 (GCC works well.)

 You should then be able to install this module with the ``[linux-kerberos]`` extra.